isaacwkm/TheFlyingDutchman/readme.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Graeme Devine and Tyler Coleman, our instructors at UCSC who made this project possible
+* Graeme Devine and Tyler Coleman, our instructors at UCSC who made this project possible,
 * Our playtesters from CMPM 171: James Milestone, Ezra Frary, Lo Weislak, Brady Lin, Jacky Chen, Kellum Inglin, Brendan Tsang, and more.
 Let us know if we missed you!
 * And everyone else who provided support and encouragement <3